Monitoring & Assessment of Hawaiʻi Volcanoes

 In 2004, Sean O’Neill led a precise survey of Mokuaweoweo.
 For this mapping project, the elevations across nearly the entire caldera were determined using a Total Field Station.
 In the event of a future summit eruption, this detailed information will be invaluable in calculating the volume of new flows within the caldera.

 In 2001, Ralf Krug developed an integrated data management platform that was the predecessor of VALVE, an innovative archival and real-time database that allows HVO staff to compare seismic amplitude, tilt, and gas emissions on a common time base.
+Past data can be easily retrieved.

 Read more about deformation projects!